 When to see a doctor

-If you develop signs and symptoms once you return home, consult a doctor, preferably one who focuses on international medicine or infectious diseases.
-A specialist may be able to recognize and treat your illness faster.
-Be sure to let your doctor know what areas you've visited.
+If you develop signs and symptoms once you return home, talk to a doctor, preferably one trained in international medicine or infectious diseases.
+Tell your doctor where you've traveled.

-The viruses that cause viral hemorrhagic fevers live naturally in a variety of animal and insect hosts — most commonly mosquitoes, ticks, rodents or bats.
+Viral hemorrhagic fevers are spread by contact with infected animals or insects.
+The viruses that cause viral hemorrhagic fevers live in a variety of animal and insect hosts.
+Most commonly the hosts include mosquitoes, ticks, rodents or bats.

 How is it transmitted?

-The route of transmission varies by specific virus.
 Some viral hemorrhagic fevers are spread by mosquito or tick bites.
-Others are transmitted by contact with infected blood or semen.
+Others are spread by contact with infected body fluids, such as blood, saliva or semen.
 A few varieties can be inhaled from infected rat feces or urine.

-If you travel to an area where a particular hemorrhagic fever is common, you may become infected there and then develop symptoms after you return home.
-It can take up to 21 days for symptoms to develop.
+If you travel to an area where a particular hemorrhagic fever is common, you can be infected there but not develop symptoms until after you return home.
+Depending on the type of virus, it can take from two to 21 days for symptoms to develop.

-Simply living in or traveling to an area where a particular viral hemorrhagic fever is common will increase your risk of becoming infected with that particular virus.
-Several other factors can increase your risk even more, including:
+Living in or traveling to an area where a particular viral hemorrhagic fever is common will increase your risk of becoming infected with that particular virus.
+Other factors that can increase your risk include:

 - Sharing needles to use intravenous drugs